-At the roadshows you can meet the BFI teams working on the plan along with many of our key delivery partners at a series of workshops and surgeries.
-The sessions will cover the Film Fund, Education, Audiences, Archives, MEDIA Desk UK, Certification and Fundraising as well as the launch of BFI Player and a new research fund.
+At the roadshows people met the BFI teams working on the plan along with many of our key delivery partners at a series of workshops and surgeries.
+The sessions covered the Film Fund, Education, Audiences, Archives, MEDIA Desk UK, Certification and Fundraising as well as the launch of BFI Player and a new research fund.

 BFI roadshow workshops

-We are pleased to present our workshops with some of our key partners across the UK.
-These include FILM NATION UK, Creative Scotland, Film Agency for Wales, Northern Ireland Screen, Creative England and Creative Skillset as well as our new Film Audience Network partners.
+We were pleased to present our workshops with some of our key partners across the UK.
+These included FILM NATION UK, Creative Scotland, Film Agency for Wales, Northern Ireland Screen, Creative England, Film London and Creative Skillset as well as our new Film Audience Network partners.

 Click on each location for more information